2 weeks ago

 |38||Running up to every 30 minutes Monday to Saturday with no service on Sunday

-STAND CHANGE - From 8th June, 38 will not serve Newport Bus Station.
-Instead it will start and terminate at Church Litten (see map above)
+STAND CHANGE - 38 no longer serves Newport Bus Station.
+Instead it starts and terminate at Church Litten (see map above)

 |39||Running up to every hour Monday to Friday with no service on Saturday or Sunday||View|